TurBoss/TurBoHockeyEditor3000/readme.md

-TurBo Hockey Editor 3000
+# TurBo Hockey Editor 3000

-for NES game nekettsu Hockey game
+## For NES game nekettsu Hockey game

 for changin stats and some game basics